nhost/hasura-backend-plus/examples/nuxt/README.md

 export default {
   // ...

-  middleware: ['auth'], // You can also use `middlware: 'auth'`, but this way lets you add multiple middlwares.
+  middleware: ['auth'], // You can also use `middlware: 'auth'`, but this way lets you add multiple middlewares.
 }
 </script>
 ```